-The Company incurred net losses for the year ended December 31, 2021, and 2020, therefore all outstanding stock options and share purchase warrants, if any, have been excluded from the calculation of diluted loss per share since the effect would be anti-dilutive.
+The Company incurred net losses for the years ended December 31, 2022, and 2021, therefore all outstanding stock options share purchase warrants, restricted share units, and performance share units, if any, have been excluded from the calculation of diluted loss per share since the effect would be anti-dilutive.

-17. Contract Award
+17. Contract Awards